TheDark/packtpub-downloader/README.md

 - *pdf*: PDF format
 - *mobi*: MOBI format
 - *epub*: EPUB format
-- *code*: Accompanying source code, saved as .zip files
+- *code*: Accompanying source code, saved as a .zip file
+- *video*: For videos, this will download all videos and source saved as a .zip file

 ## Using the cache